-The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Central County Fire Department for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2012.
-This is the second year the department has received this prestigious award in its first two years of operations as a separate entity.
-In order to be awarded a Certificate of Achievement, the Department published an easily readable and efficiently organized CAFR.
-This report satisfied both GAAP and applicable legal requirements.
+The Government Finance Officers Association of the United States and Canada GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Central County Fire Department for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2013.
+This was the third year the department has received this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized CAFR.
+This report satisfied both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
 We believe that our current CAFR continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.